Esri/storymap-swipe/README.md

  * Popup with 2 layers does not update with map pan
  * Mobile swipe series view for description and title is not updated live (on edit)
  * Mobile swipe series view for long description (will expand with click)
- * If on mobile legend view and resize to desktop, arrows will remain visible (and ‚Äúno legend‚Äù message if no legend)
+ * If on mobile legend view and resize to desktop, arrows will remain visible (and ìno legendî message if no legend)
  * If on mobile data view and resize to desktop, and back to data, the popup info no longer is there (but will reload if you swipe to map view and back to data)

 Technical Changes:

  * Use ArcGIS API for Javascript 3.7
- * The build script isn‚Äôt limited to Windows environment (now uses grunt)
+ * The build script isnít limited to Windows environment (now uses grunt)
  * Switched to on style event
  * Embedded jQuery and removed sharethis